NormandaleWells/CSn/cpp-notes.md

 # C++ Implementation Notes

+Since everything defined here is either a generic ADT or a set of generic functions, this entire library is header-based.
+There are no .cpp files.

+### Arrays

 Consistent with our habit of not using the standard library of the implemenation language, we avoid using ```vector``` here.